sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### Product Backlog

-1. Gather source documents to train LM.
+1. Gather source documents augment LLM prompt.
 Will require reaching out to community members who have access (3/5)
 2. Build programs to read in source documents based on document type (typed vs scanned in).
 These programs exist already and should be easy to find and implement (1/5)
-3. Build first LM.
-The group has varying levels of experience constructing LMs (5/5)
+3. Build first LLM-RAG prototype.
+The group has varying levels of experience working with NLP concepts (5/5)
 4. Build a UI for interface for future users.
 The group has limited skills regarding UI on different platforms (3/5)
-5. Build remaining LMs.
+5. Build remaining artifact generation functionality.
 This task should get easier after constructing the first one and locating source documents/training material (3/5)

 ### Preliminary Release Plan

-- Create a way to properly parse documents to use them as training data for our models (NOV 26)
+- Gather documents needed to augment LLM prompt on a USMC 5 paragraph order (NOV 26)
-- Gather documents needed to train LM on a USMC 5 paragraph order (DEC 10)
+- Create a way to properly parse documents to use them as training data for our models (DEC 10)
-- Create our first LM that can create a USMC 5 paragraph order as a proof of concept (JAN 20)
+- Build our first LLM-RAG system that can create a USMC 5 paragraph order as a proof of concept (JAN 20)
-- Create a front end with a GUI that can take user input and return the output from our LM (FEB 3)
+- Create a front end with a GUI that can take user input and return the output from our LLM (FEB 3)
-- Create a second LM that generates another common artifact using in wargames (FEB 17)
+- Add a second artifact that the LLM can generate (FEB 17)
-- Link second LM to our front end (FEB 17)
+- Link second artifact generation feature to our front end (FEB 17)
-- Continue to create more LMs for specific artifacts and link to the front end (MARCH 1 - APRIL 30)
+- Continue to add more artifact generation functionality for specific artifacts and link to the front end (MARCH 1 - APRIL 30)

 ### User Stories